BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 Seed Tool maximizes the ways that a user can get data into the app:

-* Data can be read from files, images, photos, or the paste buffer.
+* Data can be imported from files, images, photos, or the Universal Clipboard.

 Seed Tool supports extensive input and output of URs, using either QRs, textual URs, or in some cases ByteWords.

 * Seeds can be imported as `ur:crypto-seed`.
 * Backups can be restored as `ur:crypto-sskr`, provided that sufficient shares are available.
-* Specific keys can be exported using `ur:crypto-response` in response to a `ur:crypto-request` for a derivation.
-* PSBTs can be signed in a `ur:crypto-response` in response to a `ur:crypto-request` of an unsigned or partially signed PSBT.
 * Seeds can be output as `ur:crypto-seed`.
 * Seeds can be backed up as `ur:crypto-sskr` shares.
 * Accounts can be exported as `ur:crypto-account`.
 * Pubkeys can be exported as `ur:crypto-hdkey`.
 * Private keys can be exported as `ur:crypto-hdkey`.
+* Specific keys can be exported using `ur:crypto-response` in response to a `ur:crypto-request` for a derivation.
+* PSBTs can be signed as a `ur:crypto-response` in response to a `ur:crypto-request` of an unsigned or partially signed PSBT.

 Blockchain Commons considers URs the gold standard for interoperability because they are standardized, self-describing, and self-verifying.

-Seed Tool also supports other popular data transfer methods for cryptocurrency for compatibility with legacy systems:
+Seed Tool also supports other popular data transfer methods for cryptocurrency, ensuring compatibility with legacy systems:

 * Seeds can be imported as BIP-39 words or hex bytes.
 * Seeds can be exported as BIP-39 words or hex bytes.